jormiquis/daily-code-exercises/README.md

 ### 📆 What’s inside?

-Each day, I challenge myself with a new exercise, which I solve based on various concepts and techniques.
+Each week, I challenge myself with a new exercise, which I solve based on various concepts and techniques.
 Once I finish the task, I compare my solution with AI-generated solutions to learn from them and improve.

 This repo will contain:
 - weekly coding challenges 💻